 Strategic grants from the Community Foundation are prioritized around efforts that center on equity and aim to change the systems and structures that are at the root of inequities in Fairfield County.
 Learn more about the areas that we fund under our strategic plan.

-All competitive grantmaking occurs during our spring and fall grant cycles.
+Strategic grantmaking occurs in two cycles, spring or fall.
 In most cases, grant requests may be submitted in either the spring or fall cycle with the following exceptions:

-- School year programs that serve the same cohort of children/youth for a school year must apply in the spring cycle
+- Program support for school year programs that serve the same cohort of children/youth for a school year must be submitted in the Spring Cycle

 Spring grant cycle:

 - LOIs submitted between January 15 – February 15

 - Applications due at the end of March

 - Grant term: July 1st – June 30th

 - Reports due: January 15th (interim) and July 15th (final)